 We had the pleasure of interviewing our clients, Austin Blake, City Manager, and Linda Hansell, City Clerk, with The City of Kissimmee, Florida.
 See what they said about their experience processing public records requests with JustFOIA.

-Tell Us About Your City
+Tell Us about Your City

 We were founded in 1883, it’s 15 miles south of Orlando on the edge of Lake Tohopekaliga.
-Cattle are very big in our community and that’s why you’ll see there’s an Obama bull in our city’s seal.
+Cattle are very big in our community and that’s why you’ll see there’s an Brahman bull in our city’s seal.

 Since the 2010 census, the population grew by 26% and 74,800 residents currently live in Kissimmee, Florida.